jwalsh/scheme-workshop-2014/README.md

 7.3 Derived expression types . . . . . . . . . . . . . . . . .
 68
 A Standard Libraries . . . . . . . . . . . . . . . . . . . . . . .
 73
 ```

+## Languages Review

+The languages recommended in Seven Lessons from Seven More Languages in
+Seven Weeks provide a reasonable set of contrasting features for the
+R7RS specification and will just be used for structure based on the
+starting guides.
+From the Pragmatic Programmers' mailer for the book:

+> To learn functional programming, learn functional composition first.
+Programmers who want to improve themselves are learning functional programming in increasing numbers.
+Factor is a great language for learning about the composition of functions.
+The concatenative language forces new users to think through how functions will work together.
+> If you want to learn JavaScript, learn how prototypes work first in a simpler language.
+> New JavaScript programmers are often better off learning a language like Lua first, which has the same overall model but fewer distracting concepts than JavaScript.
+> You don't need callbacks to build a beautiful user interface.
+Reactive programming is a new style of user interface development that helps build highly interactive and reliable applications.
+The Elm programming language is a language with reactive concepts baked in, from the inside out, and it compiles to JavaScript.
+> To build better cloud applications, your applications need to know how to fail.
+Applications are becoming more distributed than ever before.
+Elixir is among the most promising young languages for building cloud applications that scale well and handle failure in a sensible, reliable way.
+Elixir combines the natural syntax of Ruby with Clojure-style macros, all on the Erlang virtual machine for distribution and failover.
+> Technical computing will hit the limitations of multicore architectures before most other programming branches will.
+Scientific computing is increasingly hitting a wall because existing languages don't take full advantage of multicore architecture.
+The Julia language is growing quickly, allowing familiar programming approaches but enabling much more scalable and powerful mathematical models without dropping into C++.
+> Use logic programming when you need to build applications that "think."
+You don't need to know Mercury or Prolog to write logic programs.
+If you find yourself needing to occasionally solve logic problems, use a library instead.
+MiniKanren is one such library that is available in languages like Haskell and Clojure.
+> You don't need to use Haskell, Agda or Idris to take advantage of advanced type theory in your everyday job.
+Sometimes, it's hard to see the forest for the trees.
+Languages like Idris are excellent for reasoning about typing.
+You can build a type model in Idris and adapt it to a language like C++.